 Completing Objective Cards: There was some ambiguity in the original rules about exactly when on your turn you could complete an objective.
 Usually the timing doesn’t matter, but for a few cards it does.
 So we clarified the timing as follows: “You may reveal a completed objective card during your own turn before or after you complete a top- or bottom-row action.”
 Basically, you can’t complete an objective in the middle of an action.

-- Rusviet Variants: In 2-3 player games (where each player is likely to get more encounters), the Rusviet player cannot use their faction ability to place their player token on the their Factory card on sequential turns.
-Also, do not allow Rusviet to use the Industrial player mat at any player count.
+- Also, in 2-3 player games (where each player is likely to get more encounters), the Rusviet player cannot use their faction ability to place their player token on their Factory card on sequential turns.